Joystream/joystream/README.md

 - [docker](https://www.docker.com/get-started) - *optional*
 - [ansible](https://www.ansible.com/) - *optional*

-If you use VSCode as your code editor we recommend using the workspace [settings](devops/vscode/settings.json) for recommend eslint plugin to function properly, and to auto-fix linter and code style on save.
+If you use VSCode as your code editor we recommend using the workspace [settings](devops/vscode/settings.json) for recommend eslint plugin to function properly.

 After cloning the repo run the following initialization scripts: